khinsen/GT-Zotero/README.md

 	storeCredentials
 ```

-You have to do this only once, your credentials are stored for future use in `FileLocator preferences / ;GT-Zotero' / 'credentials.v1.ston'`.
+You have to do this only once, your credentials are stored for future use in `FileLocator preferences / 'GT-Zotero' / 'credentials.v1.ston'`.

 Once your credentials are stored, you can access your Zotero data by inspecting the result of